 uShip Reviews from Customers

 Keep in mind that customers’ experiences with uShip can differ from experiences they have with carriers. uShip offers its own carrier service called uShip Logistics, but customers can choose among many other carriers, too.
-When choosing a car shipper, it’s a good idea to look up its customer ratings on uShip.
+When you’re choosing a car shipper, it’s a good idea to look up its customer ratings on uShip.
 Also check out its insurance coverage, United States Department of Transportation (USDOT) number and operating authority number.

 Positive uShip Reviews